 Students who have processed application to candidacy forms, filed for degree with an expected conferral date of September 2019, February 2020, or June 2020, and who remain in good academic standing may participate in commencement.

 Registration for the commencement ceremony is separate from applying for graduation (degree).
-If you want to participate in the commencement ceremony, you must register.
+If you want to participate in the commencement ceremony, you must register for it.

 Students will receive emails throughout the spring semester regarding commencement.
-Students may also visit the school website for the most up-to-date information.
+Students may also visit the School of Public Health and Health Professions website for information.